When life seems to be falling apart, your most “spiritual” decision may be a surprise: Get alone with God, and wait.

 So wait and listen.

-If you need prayer, email Tammy and me.
+If you have a prayer need, email Tammy and me.

 Pastor Dickie and Tammy